Dragiyski/bbox/README.md

 # Bounding Box Index

 Prototype for the bounding box index.
-Bounding box index is a development of algorithm (not an application or library).
+Bounding box index is a development of an algorithm (not an application or a library).
 The purpose of this algorithm is:

 * To be efficiently implementable on the GPU;
 * To generate an index for raytracing - generating two structures - a tree that organizes elements (a.k.a. up-structure) and a list of elements organized by types (a.k.a. down structure).
 Currently there will be two types of elements: triangles (to be displayed) and bounding boxes (to organize triangles);